FEAScript/FEAScript/CONTRIBUTING.md

 1. Respect the existing FEAScript coding style.
 Observe the code near your intended change and attempt to preserve that style with your modifications.

 2. We recommend using <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> with the <a href="https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode" target="_blank">Prettier</a> plugin for automatic code formatting.
+Additionally, we use a 110-character line width to maintain consistent formatting.

 3. Ensure that you use <a href="https://en.wikipedia.org/wiki/Camel_case" target="_blank">camelCase</a> formatting for variable names throughout the code.